-- 82.1.3.1 Scheduled hearings shall be conducted in accordance 1 V.S.A.
-Chapter 5 and 26 V.S.A.
-Chapter 23. - 82.1.3.2 At the beginning of the hearing, upon request from the hearing officer, each party shall state their full name for the record.
+- 82.1.4.1 Scheduled hearings shall be conducted in accordance 1 V.S.A.
+Chapter 5. - 82.1.4.2 At the beginning of the hearing, upon request from the hearing officer, each party shall state their full name for the record. - 82.1.4.3 The parties shall keep the audio connection, through which the party is participating in the hearing, muted while not speaking.

-- 82.1.3.3 The parties shall keep the audio connection through which the party is participating in the hearing muted while not speaking. - 82.1.3.4 If a party is not able to hear the hearing officer, hearing panel, or the other party, the party shall un-mute their audio communication system and notify the hearing officer. - 82.1.3.5 The hearing officer shall administer oaths and affirmations, as required by law, using the audio and, if available, visual communication systems.
+- 82.1.4.4 If a party is not able to hear the hearing officer, a Board member, or the other party, the party shall un-mute their audio communication system and notify the hearing officer. - 82.1.4.5 The hearing officer shall identify the Board members who are eligible and participating in the hearing on the record. - 82.1.4.6 The hearing officer shall administer oaths and affirmations, as required by law, using the audio and, if available, visual communication systems.

-82.1.4 Hearing Panel Members.
+82.1.5 Board Members Hearingthe Case

-- 82.1.4.1 When participating in a hearing remotely, hearing panel members shall comply with the requirements of 26 V.S.A. § 1318. - 82.1.4.2 By noon on the day prior to the scheduled hearing, each hearing panel member shall provide to the Docket Clerk an email address for a current email account that the member can access during the hearing. - 82.1.4.3 During a scheduled hearing, the Docket Clerk shall send all filings and required written communications to the hearing panel members at the email address provided to the Docket Clerk. - 82.1.4.4 During a scheduled hearing, hearing panel members shall monitor the email account submitted to the Docket Clerk, and immediately review emails received from the Docket Clerk and other Board Office staff.
+- 82.1.5.1 When participating in a hearing remotely, Board members shall comply with the requirements of 26 V.S.A. § 1318. - 82.1.5.2 By noon on the day prior to the scheduled hearing, each Board member shall provide to the Docket Clerk an email address for a current email account that the member can access during the hearing. - 82.1.5.3 During a scheduled hearing, the Docket Clerk shall send all filings and required written communications to the participating Board members at the email address provided to the Docket Clerk. - 82.1.5.4 During a scheduled hearing, participating Board members shall monitor the email account submitted to the Docket Clerk, and immediately review emails received from the Docket Clerk and other Board Office staff.

-- 82.2.1 Recording and Transcript.
+82.2.1 Recording and Transcript

 The hearing shall be recorded.
 Parties may request a transcript from the Docket Clerk.
-The party requesting a copy of the transcript must pay to the Board Office the estimated cost of producing a copy of the transcript. - 82.2.2 Introduction of Documents During Hearing - 82.2.2.1 All filings to be considered by the hearing panel during a hearing shall be filed with the Docket Clerk in advance of the scheduled hearing in accordance with Section 81.2.1, or during the hearing in accordance with the procedures set forth in this subsection.
-Filings that are not received by the Docket Clerk by noon on the last business day prior to the scheduled hearing must be submitted duringthe hearing.
+The party requesting a copy of the transcript must pay to the Board Office the estimated cost of producing a copy of the transcript.

+- 82.2.2 Introduction of Documents During Hearing - 82.2.2.1 All filings to be considered by the Board during a hearing that are not already a part of the record shall be filed with the Docket Clerk in advance of the scheduled hearing in accordance with Section 80.2.1, or during the hearing in accordance with the procedures set forth in this subsection.
+Filings not received by the Docket Clerk by noon on the last business day prior to the scheduled hearing must be submitted during the hearing.